mayank1ahuja/da_walmart_project/README.md

 This stack ensures that exploratory work can proceed flexibly in Python, while more complex aggregations and business problems are expressed through SQL in a performant database context.

 ### 2. Kaggle API Setup
 To keep data access reproducible the project relies on the Kaggle API.
-Generate an API token from your Kaggle [Kaggle](https://www.kaggle.com/) account settings and place the resulting kaggle.json in your local .kaggle/ directory.
+Generate an API token from your [Kaggle](https://www.kaggle.com/) account settings and place the resulting kaggle.json in your local .kaggle/ directory.
 With credentials configured, datasets can be fetched directly into the project with a single command:
 ```bash
 kaggle datasets download -d <dataset-path>
 ```